 Below is a simple recipe for making your own chamomile tea.
 It uses slightly more chamomile than you’ll find in your average bag and I recommend steeping for slightly longer than is commonly done.

 Think of this recipe as a starting place.
 You can use more (or less) chamomile and steep it for more (or less) time to suit your tastes and desires.
-Using more chamomile and steeping it longer will have more of a pronounced calming, even sedative effect.
+Using more chamomile for stress relief and steeping it longer will have more of a pronounced calming, even sedative effect.
 It will also taste a lot more bitter.
 You’ll find your perfect cup of chamomile tea with a few tries.

 What you’ll need…